Nahida Quick Guide

 ER Requirements

-Note: ER requirements may be lower if using batteries (such as Fischl and Raiden) or a second Dendro unit, funneling teammates’ particles, running Favonius/Sacrificial weapons, etc. ER requirements may increase dramatically if forcing Nahida to Burst off cooldown; however, this is generally rare in most of her teams.
+Generally, ER requirements tend to be lower if using batteries (such as Fischl or Raiden) or a second Dendro unit, funneling teammates’ particles to Nahida, running Favonius weapons, using her Burst every other rotation, etc. ER requirements tend to increase dramatically if Nahida must Burst every 15s, though teams where she does so are rare.

 Artifact Stats